JainAbhi2411/DineQR/docs/prd.md

   - Redirected to restaurant's digital menu
 - **Error handling**: If user attempts to access QR scanner from desktop (via direct URL), display message: 'QR code scanning is only available on mobile devices.
 Please use a smartphone or tablet to scan QR codes.'

-**B. Digital Menu Display (with Restaurant Type in Header, Zomato-Style Portion Selection, and Real-Time Updates)**
+**B. Digital Menu Display (with Restaurant Type in Header, Zomato-Style Portion Selection with Price Variants, and Real-Time Updates)**

 - **Menu Header:**
   - Restaurant logo (left)\n  - Restaurant name (center, bold, large font)